Don’t have time to read? Just start playing:

 - A cache-first/background-updating service worker means that it can run completely offline: you can install it to your homescreen in the same way as Wordle, but once you’ve visited it once it can work indefinitely even if you never go online again.

 - I don’t like to use a buildchain that’s any more-complicated than is absolutely necessary, so the only development dependency is rollup.
-It resolves my
+It

 importstatements and bundles a single JS file for the browser.